Polin Museum of the History of Polish Jews

 The Core Exhibition starts with a few travelling medieval merchants, goes through centuries when this part of Europe was home for the largest Jewish community in the world, explores distinctive form of life and culture of Polish Jews, their social, economic and political evolution, all the way until extermination during World War Two.

 But Holocaust isn`t the end.
-The exhibition goes on to present times, telling what happened to Polish Jews who survived the war, how was their life in communism and how is it today.
+The exhibition goes on to present times, telling what happened to Polish Jews who survived the war, how they lived in communism and how the live today.

 The Core Exhibition consists of 8 galleries: